 How long should you spend in Uluru?

-One thing to note is that if you are thinking about doing a road trip from Darwin to Uluru, it’s super hard to find a campervan company as most will make you leave the car in Alice Springs which is a four hour drive from Uluru.
-If you’re thinking of flying out of Uluru, then drop the car off in Alice Springs and book this coach which will drop you off at Ayers Rock Resort.
+One thing to note is that if you are thinking about doing a road trip from Darwin to Uluru, it can be difficult to find a campervan company that lets you drop the vehicle at Uluru.
+Many will make you leave the car in Alice Springs, which is around a 4.5 to 5.5 hour drive from Uluru.

 Before we get started with our best things to do in Uluru, if you’re not up for doing any tours at all, at least get a self-guided audio tour so you can learn as much as possible about this hugely important place.